 1. Tell us about yourself.

-2. What made you interested in storytelling for children?
+2. What made you interested in chiropractic?

 5. Do you have a special affirmation or message that you would like to share with the readers?